madhavanr29/data-science-projects/README.md

-# data-science-projects

-## This repository contains my projects implemented in python.
-Jupyter notebook has been used and clear markdowns have been presented for each project so that even an average reader and enthusiast can understand what i am presenting
+# This repository contains multiple projects implemented in Python.
+Jupyter notebook has been used and clear markdowns have been presented.
+Lead Scoring, Customer Segmentation, Credit Card Fraud Detection, GDP Analysis, Stock Market Analysis are some of the use cases.